ferpetrelli/kohana-flexible-migrations/README.markdown

 binary
 ```

-In all cases you can pass the default value (see file example above)
+In all cases you can pass a default value (see file example above)

-## Legacy versions

-For Kohana < 3.2 versions please download 'kohana-legacy' branch instead of 'master'.

 ## To do